SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 Ultimately, pictures on a computer are displayed on a screen with a specific display dimension.
 However, while raster graphics doesn't scale very well when the resolution differs too much from the picture resolution, vector graphics are rasterized to fit the display they will appear on.
 Rasterization is taking an image described in a vector graphics format and transforming it into a set of pixels for output on a screen.

-Morphic (with Form as its raster ) is the way to do graphics with Pharo.

-Most graphics in Pharo are raster graphics: Form the low-level abstraction is used by Morphic.
+Morphic is using a raster approach.
+It converts the canvas contents into a pixel based structure (the class `Form`).
+Most graphics in Pharo are raster graphics: `Form` the low-level abstraction is used by Morphic.
 Pharo, however, offers a vector graphics alternative.
-For this it uses and exposes Cairo to the user.
+For this, it uses and exposes Cairo to the user.
-Two APIs are available: the older one, called Athens, is protected more the developers from possible mistakes.
+Two APIs are available:
+- the older one, called Athens, is protecting more the developers from possible mistakes.
-Alexandrie is a new and more low-level API and optimized API.
+- Alexandrie is a new and more low-level API.
+It has been more aggressively optimized.
 It is the foundation for Bloc the replacement of Morphic.

 When you integrate Athens with Spec, you'll use its rendering engine to create your picture.
 It is transformed into a `Form` and displayed on the screen.